SAP-archive/helm-broker/docs/04-create-addons.md

 type: Details
 ---

+The Helm Broker fetches addons which contain a set of specific [files](#details-create-addons).
+You must place your addons in a repository of an appropriate [format](#details-create-addons-repository).
+The Helm Broker fetches default cluster-wide addons defined by the [helm-repos-urls](https://github.com/kyma-project/kyma/blob/master/resources/helm-broker/templates/default-addons-cfg.yaml) custom resource (CR).
+This CR contains URLs that point to the release of  [`addons`](https://github.com/kyma-project/addons/releases) repository compatible with a given [Kyma release](https://github.com/kyma-project/kyma/releases).
+You can also configure the Helm Broker to fetch addons definitions from other addons repositories.

 Addons which the Helm Broker uses must have a specific structure.
 These are all possible files that you can include in your addons:

 ```text